LibreTactile/.github/profile/README.md

 6. _Easy to modify_, to facilitate the implementation of new ideas.

 > You can learn more about the research and development of our current and future projects in the [R&D](/docs/R-and-D.MD) document.

+## Roadmap
+🔥 Right now we are focused on open sourcing our technology, as well as creating a diverse and strong community of users, developers, practitioners and researchers around it. 🔥

+---
+✅Academic Research: Assembled a team of researchers to collaborate on the development of an assistive technology for visually impaired screen reader users.

+✅Project Management: Successfully secured funding, allocated necessary resources, and obtained ethics approval to ensure smooth project execution.

+✅Networking: Formed key partnerships with universities, research centers, and nonprofit community organizations to strengthen our research and development efforts.

+✅Temporary Pause: Experienced a temporary pause in operations due to the COVID-19 pandemic, prioritizing the health and safety of our team and participants.

+✅Early R&D: Recruited visually impaired participants, conducted AT co-design and usability testing for the minimum viable product.

+🔥Open Sourcing: Sharing our research results and MVP design files under an open-source license, promoting collaboration and knowledge exchange within the research community.

+❗Community Engagement: Finalize the organization founding process, foster partnerships and cultivate a supportive community to collaboratively develop and test the beta version of our assistive technology.

+⏹️Official Launch: Strategically incorporate marketing and outreach initiatives, identify distribution channels, and employ an agile iteration process for technology enhancements, derivatives, and ongoing research.

+⏹️Scale: Expand the distribution and support of the Tomat Navigator, driving multidisciplinary innovation by venturing into the fields of rehabilitation, virtual reality, and gaming.
+Establish additional revenue models and forge new partnerships to propel growth.

+⏹️Advocacy: Actively raising awareness of our mission, advocating for equitable policies that facilitate access to assistive technologies for all individuals in need.

 ## Our Projects
 ### tomat navigator
 Repository under construction.
 You can read more information about the project in [my portfolio](https://www.juannino.dev/tomat.html) and the [project presentation page](https://societeinclusive.ca/en/projets/dispositif-assistance-navigation/) of our partner the Inclusive Society.